OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 X-Powered-By: Blood, sweat and tears
 ```

-Sometimes there are more HTTP-headers that point at a certain web framework.
+Sometimes there are more HTTP-headers that point at a certain framework.
 In the following example, according to the information from HTTP-request, one can see that `X-Powered-By` header contains PHP version.
-However, the `X-Generator` header points out the used framework is actually Swiftlet, which helps a penetration tester to expand his attack vectors.
-When performing fingerprinting, always carefully inspect every HTTP-header for such leaks.
+However, the `X-Generator` header points out the used framework is actually `Swiftlet`, which helps a penetration tester to expand their attack vectors.
+When performing fingerprinting, carefully inspect every HTTP-header for such leaks.

 ```html
 HTTP/1.1 200 OK